VideojogosLusofona/color-shape-links-ai-competition/doc/02_quickstart.md

 [TOC]

-## Overview

-All instructions in these guides are cross-platform and work in Linux, Windows, and macOS, requiring only that [.NET Core] and/or [Unity] are installed.
+@remark All instructions in these guides are cross-platform and work in Linux, Windows, and macOS, requiring only that [.NET Core] and/or [Unity] are installed.
+On Windows, replace slashes `/` with backslashes `\` when referencing local paths.

 ## Downloading the development framework